pboling/gem_bench/README.md

       [SUGGESTION] 44) gem 'uglifier', '~> 1.3.0'
       [SUGGESTION] 45) gem 'vestal_versions', '~> 1.2.3'

-If found 45 gems which are listed as primary dependencies in my `Gemfile` which I can add `require: false` to.
+`gem_bench` found 45 gems which are listed as primary dependencies in my `Gemfile` which I can add `require: false` to.

 How much faster will my app boot loading 45 fewer gems?
 A bit.

 **Note:** Some of the gems in the list above should have been excluded.
 They are now excluded as of `gem_bench` version 0.0.4.

+## Future

+This gem determines which gems need to be loaded at Rails' boot time by looking for Railties and Engines.
+A future verison will also look for initializers, because gems which have code that runs (e.g. configuration) in an initializer also need to be loaded at boot time.

 ## Contributing